Content signal production systems is like building a portfolio.

 It could be a set of scenarios that prospects face on a regular basis and your solution can help with them.
 Or a personal story leading to the inception of the product where prospects can identify (themselves) with it.

 If you are entering a saturated market, the question is: what makes you different?
-And how to align your content production?
+And how to align your content signal production systems?

 There are tons of supermarkets, design agencies, dentist offices.
 Yet, each one of the profiles in something unique or has some vibe attuned to the energy of their ideal audience.